 An SLI system can remarkably improve performance.
 With that said, the graphics power can still be bottlenecked by your CPU and computer memory.
 In order for your SLI configuration to release its full power, it is suggested that you use a powerful CPU (Intel i7 processor or equivalent recommended) and increase your computer memory (8 GB or above recommended).

-2. Install your video cards
+Step 2: Install your video cards

-To installing multiple video cards:
+To install your video cards:

 1) Turn off your computer and unplug the power cable from it.